 SPW – Single Plain Dutch Weave

-SPW single plain dutch weave is a filter cloth designed to reduce the space present between the cloth’s weft wires.
+SPW single plain dutch weave is a filter cloth designed to reduce the space between the cloth’s weft wires.
 This helps create a weave that features approximately five more weft wires than warp wires, maximizing the durability of the filter.

 DTW-S – Dutch Twilled Weave